Skip to main content

 Treating recovery as an event instead of a practice.
 A weekend retreat does not fix burnout.
 A vacation does not fix burnout.
 Both can help, but only as supplements to a daily practice that continues after you come home.
 Recovery is a behavior pattern, not a moment.

 Comparing your timeline to someone else's.
 Your burnout has a specific history, specific triggers, and a specific depth.
-Someone who burned out for three months will recover faster than someone who burned out for three years.
+Someone who burned out for three months will usually recover faster than someone who burned out for three years.
 Comparing timelines creates frustration that actively slows you down.

 What Speeds Recovery Up